C++ and C for Python¶

 pybind11_add_module(example example.cpp)

-Pybind11 provides the cmake command pybind11_add_module
+pybind11 provides a cmake command pybind11_add_module

 .
-It set various
+It sets various

 flags to build your C++ code as an extension module.